With COVID-19 outbreaks shifting to business settings, leaders worry lapse in prevention may send Dan River Region back into Phase One

 Just because the numbers in Pittsylvania County and Danville are lower than many other areas of the state, that does not mean people should stop being cautious, Spillmann and Larson said.

-In terms of business, Larking said that he understands the inherent limits that the current Phase Two restrictions put on many local businesses, especially restaurants.
-He said that Danville has reached out to several restaurants with the opportunity of loosening parking restrictions to allow more room for outdoor seating.
+In terms of business, Larking said he understands the inherent limits the current Phase Two restrictions put on many local businesses, especially restaurants.
+He said Danville has reached out to several restaurants with the opportunity of loosening parking restrictions to allow more room for outdoor seating.

 “We want to hear the ideas and concerns of business out there about what we can be doing to loosen regulations to make it easier for you to be successful,” Larking said.